mavjav-edu/pcc_2e/beyond_pcc/ai_player.md

 In `_implement_strategy()`, we remove the existing code that moves the ship.
 We keep the method `_sweep_right_left()` in the class because we might want to use it in another strategy, but we remove the call to that method.

 Let's look at `_get_target_alien()`, because that's the first call we make in `_implement_strategy()` (1).
 We want to pick out the alien that's farthest on the right in the bottom row.
-There are a number of ways to do this, and the approach I use here is not necessarily the best or most efficient approach.
-When writing for a wide audience, I usually choose an approach that's likely to be clear to many people, over a more efficient approach that might be confusing to some people.
+There are a number of ways to do this, and the approach the book's author uses is not necessarily the best or most efficient approach.
+When writing for a wide audience, he says he usually chooses an approach that's likely to be clear to many people, over a more efficient approach that might be confusing to some people.
 If you know a more efficient approach to pick out the target alien, feel free to implement that approach.

 Remember that a Pygame group is similar to a list, but it's not an actual list.
 The elements in a group are not kept in a specific order, so you can't grab an element by using an index.
 The `sprites()` method puts the elements of the group into a list, but not in a predictable order.
 In `_get_target_alien()` we use `sprites()` to put the aliens in a list so we can grab an individual alien (3).
 Then we cycle through all the aliens in the list.
 If an alien is farther down the screen than `target_alien`, we assign the current alien to `target_alien` (4).
 If the alien is farther up the screen, we ignore this alien and continue the loop (5).
 Otherwise the alien is in the same row as `target_alien`, and we choose this alien if it's farther to the right than `target_alien` (6).

-This if block was a little tricky to develop; I didn't get it right the first time.
+This `if` block was a little tricky to develop; the book's author says he didn't get it right the first time.
 My first attempt examined x and y at the same time, and ended up chasing aliens that were farther up the screen but also farther right than the rightmost alien in the bottom row.
 This is actually an interesting strategy, because it makes it harder for the fleet to hit the edge and descend.
 You might try implementing a strategy that aims at clearing the fleet one column at a time, starting from one of the edges.

 Once we have a target alien selected, we can position the ship.
 Back in `_implement_strategy()`, if the ship is to the left of the target alien we start moving right (2).
 If the ship is to the right of the target alien, we move left.